DavidJKTofan/davidjktofan.me/content/post/job-opportunities/index.md

 ==> [Jobs & Career Opportunities – Google Sheets](https://docs.google.com/spreadsheets/d/16YPfy7nZNBs99dtoG-xCPJZMQOynBgWAVA9omq2PdHE/edit?usp=sharing)

-Feel free to share it with anyone you think could benefit from this; or anyone who maybe just needs a little push and motivation to keep looking for a new job.
-There are certainly many open positions out there, and everyone will eventually find a position where she/he fill fit in.
-Nevertheless, I wish you – or whoever is looking for a job – all the best and may you stay positive, and stay healthy!
+Feel free to share it with anyone you think could benefit from this; or anyone who maybe just need a little push and motivation to keep looking for a new job.
+There are certainly many open positions out there, and everyone will eventually find a position where she/he/they will fit in.

+I wish you – or whoever is looking for a job – all the best and may you stay positive, and stay healthy!

 ## Disclaimer